 The group is blessed with a number of talented sidemen.
 Al Brisco, the steel player, is present throughout most of the album and his find leads add much the group's basic sound.
 Michael Connor's piano playing complements the group well, especially on "Boulder Skies."
 One problem The only apparent problem this group has is that their overall sound is quite similar to other contemporary groups in this field-the Eagles, Poco, the now defunct Byrds, and (in the harmonies) America for example.
 One song, "Early Morning Riser," could easily be the sister song to the Eagles "Tequila Sunrise."
 However, the age of both the group and this album would make any similarities between themselves and some of the aforementioned bands (re-Eagles) purely coincidental.
-So, if one enjoys good, original countryrock, in the Poco-Eagles genre, then its free Saturday night at Stepan.
+So, if one enjoys good, original country-rock, in the Poco-Eagles genre, then its free Saturday night at Stepan.
 But if one doesn't like this sort of thing, it would probably be better to stay away and let country-rock enthusiasts have their night. stevens cat

 Don't trust your local disc jockey when it comes to reviewing Cat Stevens albums.
-He's liable to tell you gross untruths, as did one in South Bend (who shall remain "One whole side is one song--he calls it a 'suite," the platter pusher informed me rather haughtily.
-Well, 'that suite' is one of the best cuts off nameless) who scooped me that any new album around.
-Fortunately Cat is "Foreigner," the Cat's latest, was "gimone fine musician who (unlike Elton John) Instead, he continues the fine progressionbegun in Mona Bone Jakon.
+He's liable to tell you gross untruths, as did one in South Bend (who shall remain nameless) who scooped me that any new album around.
+Fortunately Cat is "Foreigner," the Cat's latest, was "gim- one fine musician who (unlike Elton John) micky and disappointing."
+"One whole side is one song-he calls it a 'suite," the platter pusher informed me rather haughtily Well, 'that suite' is one of the best cuts off one fine musician who (unlike Elton John) Instead, he continues the fine progressionbegun in Mona Bone Jakon.